 The Great Mirror

 This website is one geography professor's way of helping himself remember what he's seen.
-It consists of well over 15,000 photographs, many with detailed captions and varying degrees of information, wisecracking, and opinion.Others may find the files of interest, and a little browsing will reveal some areas of strength and some of weakness.
-On the weakness side, people seem to be most interested in pictures of other people, and there are few good ones here.
-In addition, there are neglected regions, especially Latin America.
-There are neglected topics, too, especially industrial operations such as coal mines and automotive assembly plants.
+It consists of well over 15,000 photographs, many with detailed captions and varying degrees of information, wisecracking, and opinion.A little browsing will reveal areas of strength or weakness.
+On the weakness side, people seem to be most interested in pictures of other people (narcissistic creatures!), and there aren't many good ones here.
+In addition, regional coverage is uneven, with lots on parts of Asia (India!), Africa (South Africa!), the United States (Dallas!) and even Europe (Venice!) but disgracefully little on Latin America, apart from very minor ventures to Mexico City and Trinidad.

 Religious Monuments, arranged from west to east across Eurasia, include Cordoba: the Mesquita (Spain), Ely Cathedral (United Kingdom), Paris 1: Gothic (France), Three by Balthasar Neumann (Germany), Rome: More Churches and Florence: Churches (Italy), Istanbul: Religious Architecture (Turkey), Historic Cairo (Egypt), The Church of the Holy Sepulcher and The Haram (Jerusalem), the Bad Shahi Mosque and Wazir Khan's Mosque (Pakistan), Khajuraho and Varanasi (Northern India); Ellora, Sanchi, Sanchi, Hampi, Ramappa, Kanchipuram, and Ranakpur (Peninsular India); Anuradhapura, Polonnuwara, and Buduruwagala (Sri Lanka), Pagan (Burma), Angkor (Cambodia), Borobudur (Indonesia), Baodingshan and Foguangsi (China), and Nara: Horyuji (Japan).